PERMANENT FUEL-LESS ELECTRICITY

 How do you get something from nothing?

-The PMIG has a persistent, non-depleting energy source, the permanent magnet.
+The PMIG and PMO have a persistent, non-depleting energy source, the permanent magnet.
 This is “something” as opposed to no energy source (the “nothing”).

 -

-It is not a thermodynamic system.
-It has no working (multistate) molecular medium such as a gas, a liquid, or a solid.
-It has no storage medium other than the temporary electromagnetic storage of its output coil.
+Neither is a thermodynamic system.
+They have no working (multistate) molecular medium such as a gas, a liquid, or a solid.
+They have no storage medium other than the temporary electromagnetic storage of an output coil.
 Further, typical closed thermodynamic systems do not contain an energy source.
-Applying the restrictions of the well-known First law of Thermodynamics to the PMIG is not valid.
+Applying the restrictions of the well-known First law of Thermodynamics to the PMIG and the PMO is not valid.

-It is a magnetic system with a built-in energy source, the permanent magnet.
-Its physics is described by Maxwell equations [a]∇· B = 0 and [b]∇x E = -jωµH.
-Its boundary cannot be arbitrarily defined as physicists are wont to do when discussing a system.
-Equation [a] defines its boundary.
+They are magnetic systems with a built-in energy source, the permanent magnet.
+Their physics is described by Maxwell equations [a]∇· B = 0 and [b]∇x E = -jωµH.
+Their boundaries cannot be arbitrarily defined as physicists are wont to do when discussing a system.
+Equation [a] defines the boundary.
 Equation [b] indicates that “electricity” is generated by changing the magnetic field supplied by the permanent magnet in magnitude or direction or both.

 -